UmarH619/Mixed-Messages/README.md

 ## My idea:

 I decided to go with a message that tells you where you will go on holiday, how you will get there and the main activity you will do there.

+## To run:

+This script can be run in a node.js environment.